Rumble (2021 film): Production

 On February 18, 2015, Reel FX Creative Studios announced an adaptation of the 2013 graphic novel Monster on the Hill by Rob Harrell, to be written by Matt Lieberman.
-On April 25, 2018, Paramount Animation announced that joined the film as a co-producer, with Walden Media, at CinemaCon in Las Vegas.
+On April 25, 2018, Paramount Animation announced that they joined the film as a co-producer, with Walden Media, at CinemaCon in Las Vegas.
 DisneyToon Studios vet Bradley Raymond was originally going to direct the film, but for unknown reasons, he was eventually replaced by DreamWorks Animation veteran Hamish Grieve, head of story for films such as Rise of the Guardians and Captain Underpants: The First Epic Movie, thus making his directorial debut.
 On June 12, 2019, the title was changed to Rumble.

 Casting

 The first casting announcement consisted of Geraldine Viswanathan, Will Arnett, and Terry Crews.
 Becky Lynch, Roman Reigns, Ben Schwartz, Jimmy Tatro, Tony Danza, Susan Kelechi Watson, Carlos Gómez, Charles Barkley, Chris Eubank, Bridget Everett, Michael Buffer, and Stephen A. Smith, revealing their involvement in the film.